 - (a).
-Under a separate agreement the proprietor of Fenland Flying School shall undertake day to day running of the aerodrome and all operations on behalf Accountable Manager during the aerodrome opening hours, as indicated in the current AIP. - (b).
-FFS shall undertake the daily inspections and other duties laid down in the Fenland aerodrome 'Daily Operations Manual' to keep and accurately record the inspections and tests required for the day-to-day operations of the aerodrome.
-Responsibilities are: - (1). to ensure that the IER vehicle is inspected, tested, checked as appropriate and has sufficient serviceable equipment and firefighting extinguishing agents for day to day licensed flight operations on behalf of the Accountable Manager; - (2). to carry out all flight and ground training and other duties in a proper and professional manner, adhering at all times to aerodrome procedures and restrictions as laid down in the
+Under a separate agreement the proprietor of Fenland Flying School shall undertake the day to day running of the aerodrome and all operations on behalf of the Managing Director Fenland Aero Club (Licencing) Ltd and the Committee during the aerodrome opening hours, as indicated in the current AIP. - (b).
+FFS shall undertake the daily inspections and other duties laid down in the Fenland aerodrome 'Daily Operations Manual' to keep and accurately record the inspections and tests required for the day-today operations of the aerodrome.
+Responsibilities are:

-Fenland Aerodrome Manual, Daily Operations Manual and FAC Club Rules;
+- (1). to ensure that the IER vehicle is inspected, tested, checked as appropriate and has sufficient serviceable equipment and fire-fighting extinguishing agents for day to day licensed flight operations on behalf of the Accountable Manager; - (2). to carry out all flight and ground training and other duties in a proper and professional manner, adhering at all times to aerodrome procedures and restrictions as laid down in the Fenland Aerodrome Manual, Daily Operations Manual and FAC Club Rules; - (3). to operate a Ground Radio Service (Fenland Radio) for inbound and outbound aircraft during the published operational hours.
+Fenland Flying School shall ensure that suitable trained personnel authorised to use a Ground Aeronautical Radio Station are available during aerodrome opening hours to operate the ground radio service; - (4). to open and close the aerodrome daily, promulgate NOTAM as and when required, and maintain all records relating to the day-to-day operation; - (5). to report any circumstance arising which effects the licensing of the aerodrome to, in the first place, The Chairman.
+Prudence may require the Managing Director FAC (Licencing) Ltd and/or the Accountable Manager also to be informed directly.
+FFS shall maintain and check the fuel and the fuel installation daily, as laid down in the Aerodrome Daily Operations Manual; - (6). to have their own clear and relevant Safety Management Policy for both its flight operations, staff training incorporating (as necessary) the Fenland Aerodrome and Daily Operation Manual requirements, CAP 168, as well as guidance contained in any other relevant publications; - (7). to ensure that the requirements of CAP 748 are adhered to as far as relevant to FFS aerodrome duties; - (8). to ensure that the fuel samples are taken and stored as required; - (9). to arrange for the receipt of fuel at Fenland aerodrome on behalf of Fenland Aero Club Management Committee if required from the fuel supplier; - (10). to ensure that any faults with the fuel pumps are reported to the Fuel Manager as soon as possible to enable action to be taken to correct any fault;

-- (3). to operate a Ground Radio Service (Fenland Radio) for inbound and outbound aircraft during the published operational hours.
-Fenland Flying School shall ensure that suitable trained personnel authorised to use a Ground Aeronautical Radio Station are available during aerodrome opening hours to operate the ground radio service; - (4). to open and close the aerodrome daily, promulgate NOTAM as and when required, and maintain all records relating to the day-to-day operation; - (5). to report any circumstance arising, which effects the licensing of the aerodrome to the Accountable Manager.
-FFS shall maintain and check the fuel and the fuel installation daily, as laid down in the Aerodrome Daily Operations Manual; - (6). to have their own clear and relevant Safety Management Policy for both its flight operations, staff training incorporating (as necessary) the Fenland Aerodrome and Daily Operation Manual requirements, CAP 168, as well as guidance contained in any other relevant publications; - (7). to ensure that the requirements of CAP 748 are adhered to as far as relevant to FFS aerodrome duties; - (8). to ensure that the fuel samples are taken and stored as required; - (9). to arrange for the receipt of fuel at Fenland aerodrome on behalf of Fenland Aero Club Management Committee if required from the fuel supplier; - (10). to ensure that any faults with the fuel pumps are reported to the Accountable Manager as soon as possible to enable action to be taken to correct any fault; - (11). to ensure that the daily aerodrome inspections are undertaken and logged in accordance with FAC Daily Operations Manual; - (12). to ensure Fenland Flying School personnel hold the required CAA Ground Radio License and these persons should be in a position to view all runways and be able to initiate emergency procedures.
+- (11). to ensure that the daily aerodrome inspections are undertaken and logged in accordance with FAC Daily Operations Manual; - (12). to ensure Fenland Flying School personnel hold the required CAA Ground Radio License and these persons should be in a position to view all runways and be able to initiate emergency procedures.

-CHAPTER 3 - SAFETY MANAGEMENT POLICY
+CHAPTER 3 - SAFETY MANAGEMENT SYSTEM

 3.1.
-General Policy Statement
+Safety Policy